Component D: The organization's learning resources support student learning and effective teaching.

 As electronic resources increasingly make up the larger portions of the collection and are in the greatest demand by patrons, library staff workflow and job descriptions have undergone changes to facilitate access to these resources.
 Outsourcing cataloging of newly-purchased print items is currently being tested in order to free up time for the Systems Specialist to focus on improved library website design, more consistent access to electronic resources, and the development of tutorials and help documents to facilitate use by the online patron.

-The Information Technology Center
+The Technology Services

 provides a variety of services to the campus, including technical support and training, help desk services, information technology resources, and laptop initiative support.

 Help Desk Technical Support.